opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 1. Specify a name for the destination so that you can identify it later.
 1. For **Type**, choose Slack, Amazon Chime, custom webhook, or [email](#email-as-a-destination).

-For Email type, refer to [Email as a destination](#email-as-a-destination) section below.
+For Email, refer to the [Email as a destination](#email-as-a-destination) section below.
 For all other types, specify the webhook URL.
-For more information about webhooks, see the documentation for [Slack](https://api.slack.com/incoming-webhooks) and [Amazon Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html).
+See the documentation for [Slack](https://api.slack.com/incoming-webhooks) and [Amazon Chime](https://docs.aws.amazon.com/chime/latest/ug/webhooks.html) to learn more about webhooks.

-For custom webhooks, you must specify more information: parameters and headers.
+If you're using custom webhooks, you must specify more information: parameters and headers.
 For example, if your endpoint requires basic authentication, you might need to add a header with a key of `Authorization` and a value of `Basic <Base64-encoded-credential-string>`.
 You might also need to change `Content-Type` to whatever your webhook requires.
 Popular values are `application/json`, `application/xml`, and `text/plain`.

 This information is stored in plain text in the OpenSearch cluster.
 We will improve this design in the future, but for now, the encoded credentials (which are neither encrypted nor hashed) might be visible to other OpenSearch users.